On the convergence of arithmetic orbifolds: Introduction

 \subsubsection{Other cases}

-We could also deduce from our methods a few other examples of BS-convergent maximal sequences; since our interest is mostly in hyperbolic three--manifolds we will only state them brielfy: \begin{itemize} \item Sequences of maximalarithmetic Fuchsian lattices defined over totally real fields of degree less than 3 are BS-convergent to $\HH^2$; \item Sequences of irreducible cocompact lattices in $\SL_2(\RR\times\RR)$ defined over the fields in Theorem \ref{Hilbert_conv} are BS-convergent to $\HH^2\times\HH^2$. \end{itemize} The argument of Theorem \ref{Main2} could also possibly be applied to higher-degree CM-fields to yield results of convergence towards $(\HH^3)^r$ for $r>1$.
+We could also deduce from our methods a few other examples of BS-convergent maximal sequences; since our interest is mostly in hyperbolic three--manifolds we will only state them briefly: \begin{itemize} \item Sequences of maximal arithmetic Fuchsian lattices defined over totally real fields of degree less than 3 are BS-convergent to $\HH^2$; \item Sequences of irreducible cocompact lattices in $\SL_2(\RR\times\RR)$ defined over the fields in Theorem \ref{Hilbert_conv} are BS-convergent to $\HH^2\times\HH^2$. \end{itemize} The argument of Theorem \ref{Main2} can also be applied to higher-degree CM-fields to yield results of convergence towards $(\HH^3)^r$ for $r>1$.